Thursday, December 28, 2006

 Friday, December 01, 2006

-OK, bad news is no books today (as expected).
-GOOD NEWS: I now am in contact with Cleveland warehouse -- they have the books!
-They are delivering to me Monday.
+GOOD NEWS: My printed gluten-free recipe cookbooks have arrived at the nearby Cleveland warehouse — they are delivering the books to me on Monday.
 Funny thing is they are literally a block away from a friend's house that I am going to visit today.
 I could walk from my friend's house to pick them up, but I have no vehicle capable of handling 3 tons of books.
 I tried to get the shipping company to allow me to pick up a few boxes today, but as expected, they won't let me take a partial load.

-So, the timeframe SHOULD now be a definite one.
-From here on I am to deal with Cleveland people (no more LA contacts), and, they better not let me down!
-Though, chances are we will have snow Monday, which will make moving the books more fun.
-Of course, the entire week they were supposed to be here the weather was wonderful - sunny and 60's!
-Arghhhh.
+So, the time frame for getting the cookbooks and being able to send them out to customers is now a definite one.
+From here on I am to deal with local shipping contacts (no more LA contacts), and, I expect that will make life a bit easier!
+Snow if forecast for Monday, which will make moving the books more fun — and, of course, the entire week last week that the books were supposed to be here the weather was wonderful (sunny and 60's)!